ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/porting.rst

 In ESMValTool v2.0, the namelist (now recipe) is written in yaml format (`Yet Another Markup Language format <http://www.yaml.org/>`_).
 It may be useful to activate the yaml syntax highlighting for the editor in use.
 This improves the readability of the recipe file and facilitates the editing, especially concerning the indentations which are essential in this format (like in python).
 Instructions can be easily found online, for example for `emacs <https://www.emacswiki.org/emacs/YamlMode>`_ and `vim <http://www.vim.org/scripts/script.php?script_id=739>`_.

+A xml2yml converter is available in ``esmvaltool/utils/xml2yml/``, please refer to the corresponding README file for detailed instructions on how to use it.

-The yaml recipe can now be edited and tested, starting with a few models and one diagnostics and proceed gradually.
+Once the recipe is converted, a first attempt to run it can be done, possibly starting with a few datasets and one diagnostics and proceed gradually.
 The recipe file ``./esmvaltool/recipes/recipe_perfmetrics_CMIP5.yml`` can be used as an example, as it covers most of the common cases.

 Create a copy of the diag script in v2.0
 ========================================